We wanted to talk a little about plot and found this useful blog post from one of our past contributors. Here are some basics…

 1. Conflict will help us learn about your hero and heroine.
 First and foremost, conflict is vital – it’s what makes your characters three-dimensional and gives them a clear journey to go on over the course of the story.
 What obstacles do your hero and heroine need to overcome before they can be with each other?
 What events will allow you to show their growth?
 Including scenes that allow characters to explore and confront their internal conflicts will allow readers to be a part of the hero and heroine’s journey, add depth to your plot and help readers to invest and believe in the characters you have created.

 2. Drama, drama, drama – keep us on the edge of our seats!
 So you’ve got the conflict sorted out in your plot which is great, but we love to keep readers guessing about what might happen next.
 A fantastic way to do this is by checking that with each scene in your story, something changes for your characters and for the romance between them.
 We want to see that with every interaction, the stakes have been raised somehow.
-These developments don’t have to be life-changing and dramatic every time, but they should all lead up to, yes, the dreaded . . . black moment!
-This is where the hero and heroine’s conflicts culminate in a sensational, heart-stopping scene that causes the reader to question how on earth the couple will make it to the other side – together and stronger than ever!
+These developments don’t have to be life-changing and dramatic every time, but they should all lead up to that painful dark moment where the hero and heroine’s conflicts culminate in a sensational, heart-stopping scene.
+This part should cause the reader to question how on earth the couple will make it to the other side – together and stronger than ever!
 You want your story to pack a punch and keep readers excited and a dramatic black moment will do just that!
 Think of the big confrontation in How to Lose a Guy in 10 days between Kate Hudson and Matthew McConaughey

 when they both realize they were being used!